-relative thereto.

 Board of Water Commissioners

-Select Board: Finance Committee:

-Summary: This article will request a transfer of funds from Water Surplus to help fund the Fiscal Year 2024 Water Department's Operational Expenses.
-As of the printing of the Warrant, it is anticipated that \$, will be transferred for this purpose.
+Summary: This Article is a placeholder in the event the Water Department needs funds to complete the current Fiscal Year.
+As of the printing of the Warrant, it is not anticipated that funding will be required and this Article will be indefinitely postponed.

-Article 18: Transfer Within the Center Sewer Enterprise Fund
+Article 20: Transfer Within the Center Sewer Enterprise Fund

 To see if the Town will vote to transfer a sum or sums of money from the Center Sewer Enterprise Fund Surplus to the Fiscal Year 2024 Center Sewer Enterprise Department Budget, or to take any other action relative thereto.

-Board of Sewer Commissioners

-Select Board: Finance Committee:

 Summary: This article allows the Sewer Department to transfer money from its surplus account to cover any deficit in the Fiscal Year 2024 Center Sewer Budget.
-As of the printing of the Warrant, it is anticipated that \$, will be transferred for this purpose.
+As of the printing of the Warrant, it is anticipated that \$52,500 will need to be transferred for this purpose.

-Article 19: Transfer Within the Four Corners Sewer Enterprise Fund
+Article 21: Transfer Within the Four Corners Sewer Enterprise Fund